From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 - Merah Putih: Indonesian fine dining in a stunning cathedral-like setting with indoor palms.

-Indulge in bottomless brunches with gourmet dishes, Champagne, cocktails and beachfront or fine dining settings.
+Best for: Bottomless brunches with gourmet dishes and free-flow Champagne, in a beachfront or fine dining setting.

 Here in Bali, we take our Sunday brunch-ing seriously.
 And the most lavish bottomless brunches just so happen to be in Seminyak!
 These are the top spots for Sunday brunch fit for VIPs: